RNAclub/rnaclub.github.io/_pages/events.md

   <div class="details">
     <div>
       <h1 id="time1">Shengyou Huang - 3D structure modeling of RNA by cryo-electron microscopy based on artificial intelligence </h1>
       <p id="p1"> RNA, as a carrier of genetic information, plays an important role in protein synthesis, gene regulation, immune regulation and many other life activities.
-"Structure determines function", therefore, determining the three-dimensional structure of RNA is crucial for understanding its function and related drug development. <a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20240517_Shengyou_Huang.html">(More...) </a> </p>
+"Structure determines function", therefore, determining the three-dimensional structure of RNA is crucial for understanding its function and related drug development. .
+However, RNA structure is more complex and more  <a href="{{ site.url }}{{ site.baseurl }}/docs/events_docs/20240517_Shengyou_Huang.html">(More...) </a> </p>
     </div>
   </div>
 </div>